Skip to Main Content

 Title loans

 A title loan is a secured installment loan option worth considering if you own a car with no loan on it.
-You can typically borrow 25 to 50 percent of your car’s value with repayment terms of 15 to 30 days.
-Title loans may be easier to qualify for at lower rates than payday loans, but your vehicle must meet the lender’s standards.
+These emergency cash loans typically allow you to borrow 25 to 50 percent of your car’s value with repayment terms of 15 to 30 days.

 Emergency loans: Revolving options

 One big negative of revolving options: Maxing out credit cards can tank your credit score because it affects your credit utilization ratio.
 The more available credit you use, the lower your credit score will be.
+Installment loans don’t affect your credit utilization ratio.

 Credit cards

 Credit card rates are typically variable and may be significantly higher than personal loan rates.
 Your credit score could take a hit if you use most or all of your available credit, since it directly affects the credit utilization portion of your credit score.
-Because there is no set complete payoff date like you have with an installment loan, it’s easy to get in the habit of carrying a balance for years if you only pay the minimum.

 Personal line of credit

-A personal line of credit gives you the same flexibilities as a credit card, but at rates that are often lower than credit cards.
+A personal line of credit gives you the same flexibility as a credit card, but at rates that are often lower than credit cards.
 Payments are based on how much you borrow and the line can be paid in full and re-used.
 You’re typically capped at borrowing $20,000, which is much less than the $50,000 average you’ll find with personal loans.

 However, they can be a good option for ongoing expenses like a roof replacement on your home or major dental work.